 The forest leads to platform 9 3/4 where you can take the famous trolley-running-into-the-wall photo.
 There are three trolleys to choose from that are lined up next to each other side-by-side.

-Visitors may queue to board the Hogwarts Express train.
+Visitors may queue to board the Hogwarts Express train (to look inside, not to go anywhere).
 We did not as we were running out of time.

 The Backlot restaurant is your next stop.
 Here, they sell butterbeer, of course, in an optional souvenir cup.
 I did not see pumpkin juice but tell me if I just missed it.